 CytomX Therapeutics to Report Fourth Quarter and Full Year 2022 Financial Results on March 27, 2023

-/EIN News/ -- SOUTH SAN FRANCISCO, Calif., March 22, 2023 (GLOBE NEWSWIRE) -- CytomX Therapeutics, Inc. (Nasdaq: CTMX), a leader in the field of conditionally activated, localized biologics, today announced that it will report full year 2022 financial results on Monday, March 27, 2023, after the close of U.S. markets.
+SOUTH SAN FRANCISCO, Calif., March 22, 2023 (GLOBE NEWSWIRE) -- CytomX Therapeutics, Inc. CTMX, a leader in the field of conditionally activated, localized biologics, today announced that it will report full year 2022 financial results on Monday, March 27, 2023, after the close of U.S. markets.
 Following the announcement, the Company will host a conference call and webcast at 5:00 p.m.
 ET / 2:00 p.m.
 PT.

 Participants may access the live webcast of the conference call from the Events and Presentations page of CytomX's website at https://ir.cytomx.com/events-and-presentations.
 Participants may register for the conference call here and are advised to do so at least 10 minutes prior to joining the call.
 An archived replay of the webcast will be available on the Company's website.